Cameron Ling

-Cameron Ling (born 27 February 1981) is a former Australian rules footballer who played for the Geelong Football Club in the Australian Football League (AFL).
-A tagger at 1.89 m and 94 kg, Ling is a premiership-winning captain at the club.
+Cameron Ling (born 27 February 1981) is a former Australian rules footballer and three-time premiership player who played for the Geelong Football Club in the Australian Football League (AFL).
+A tagger at 1.89 m and 94 kg, Ling was also a premiership-winning captain at the club in 2011.

-He is now a commentator on AFL football for the Seven Network and a special comments commentator on AFL football for ABC Grandstand.
+He is now a commentator on AFL football for the Seven Network and a special comments commentator on AFL football for ABC Radio Grandstand.
 He is also a member of the selection panel for the AFL All-Australian team and the AFL Rising Star Award.

-Career
+Football career

 Ling played junior football for the Geelong Falcons as a full-forward and was drafted by his hometown club, the Geelong Football Club.

-In 2007, his onfield performances were rewarded with selection in the All-Australian team on the interchange.
+In 2007, his on-field performances were rewarded with selection in the 2007 All-Australian team on the interchange.
+He also played a solid role in their 2007 premiership later that year in which Geelong broke a 44-year premiership drought and won by a record-breaking 119 points against Port Adelaide, a record that stands to this day.

+Ling served as vice-captain in their 2009 season, including the 2009 premiership in which he was considered among Geelong's best players.

 On 20 January 2010, Cameron Ling was announced as the team's new captain, taking over from the recently retired Tom Harley.
 He captained the Cats in the 2010 AFL season and the 2011 AFL season.
-In 2011, he captained Geelong to their third premiership in 5 years against Collingwood.
-He kicked the final goal of the match after a turn-over from Héritier Lumumba.
+In 2011, he captained Geelong to their third premiership in 5 years, against Collingwood.
+He kicked the final goal of the match after a turnover from Héritier Lumumba.

-Shortly after guiding the Cats to their premiership win, Cameron Ling announced his retirement on 5 October 2011.
-Being able to nullify the opposition's best midfielder whilst managing to influence matches has made Cameron Ling regarded as one of the best ever taggers to play AFL.
+Shortly after guiding the Cats to their 9th premiership win in their history, Cameron Ling announced his retirement on 5 October 2011.
+Being able to nullify the opposition's best midfielder whilst managing to influence matches has made Cameron Ling regarded as one of the best-ever taggers to play AFL.
 He was succeeded as captain by Joel Selwood.